-Wearing is a conceptual artist from Birmingham, UK, incorporating photography, video and text.
-Her most notable work is Signs that say what you want them to say and not Signs that say what someone else wants you to say.
+Gillian Wearing (born 10 December 1963) is a conceptual artist from Birmingham, UK.
+Her work includes photography, video and text.
+Wearing’s most notable work is Signs that say what you want them to say and not Signs that say what someone else wants you to say.

-Signs is a street photography project, focusing on portraits of strangers she encountered in London.
+Signs is a street photography project, focusing on portraits of strangers she met in London.
 She approached each subject with paper and pen and asked them to write their thoughts down.